carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 ## Raster Bands
-So far we looked into a single band, `B09` of this scene.
-We visulized this band with a colorbar.
-However, one may also want to look into a true-color overview of the region.
+So far we looked into a single band, `B09` of a Sentinel-2 scene.
+However, to get a better understanding of the AoI, one may also want to look into a true-color overview of the region.
 Then the single band will not be sufficient in this case.

 ![Multi-band raster image](../images/dc-spatial-raster/single_multi_raster.png)